 2. Sharing preparedness information with the AGYC community to enhance their personal and household preparedness.

 3. Acting in an advisory capacity to the GM and Board on related issues.

+4. Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 The committee shall consist of at least three (3) members and a Chair.